What is a Bad Credit Score for Business Loans?

 - The terms of the loan: how long you have to repay it.

-- Payment frequency: Daily, weekly, bi-weekly, or monthly payments.
+- Payment frequency: Daily, weekly, bi-weekly, or monthly payments are available.

 - Amount due for each payment.

-- Payment mechanism: Manual payment from a bank account, automatic payment from a bank account (ACH), payment from the credit card reader, etc.
+- Payment mechanism: Manual payment from a bank account, automatic payment from a bank account (ACH), payment from a credit card reader, etc.

 - Late payment penalties.